abgulati/Privion/README.md

     3. Install Python Libs:

-        - Determine the correct version of TorchCodec by cross-referencing the [Offical Support-Matrix](https://github.com/meta-pytorch/torchcodec?tab=readme-ov-file#installing-cpu-only-torchcodec) with the version of [PyTorch installed previously in Installation - Step 7](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#7-pytorch)
+        - Determine the correct version of TorchCodec by cross-referencing the [Official Support-Matrix](https://github.com/meta-pytorch/torchcodec?tab=readme-ov-file#installing-cpu-only-torchcodec) with the version of [PyTorch installed previously in Installation - Step 7](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#7-pytorch)

         - Edit *line 2* in the `reqs_speech.txt` file accordingly, and then install:
             ```